 With the multi-year renovation of David Geffen Hall, home of the “Phil” there’s a new opportunity to watch performances live for free.

 Hang out at the 55-foot video wall in the lobby.
 Grab a drink and enjoy.

 Absolutely one of the best NEW and FREE things to do in NYC.

 Take a test drive of the latest gadgets and gear, check your email, or troubleshoot a problem with one of the Genius Bar gurus.

-There also are classes to help you improve how you use anything Apple, from making videos to using the cloud.
+There also are free classes to help you improve how you use anything Apple, from making videos to using the cloud.

 There are Apple stores in Soho, Lincoln Center and Grand Central Terminal, downtown Brooklyn and elsewhere, but the only one open 24/7 is at Fifth Avenue and 59th Street.

 There is also a Microsoft store on Fifth Avenue, close to Rockefeller Center, where you can check your email and test drive new products.

 9/11 Memorial Plaza

 The site of the original World Trade Center Twin Towers is a memorial to the victims of that terrible day.